-Symmetrically arranged elements can bring a sense of elegance to your landscaping.
-It's an approach commonly used in foundation plantings, but when those elements are living plants, employing symmetry can mean extra work for you in the form of maintenance.
+Symmetrically-arranged elements can bring a sense of elegance to your landscape.
+It's an approach commonly used in foundation plantings, but when those elements are living plants, symmetry can mean extra work for you in the form of maintenance.

 Shrubs and trees arranged symmetrically will have to be kept pruned so that the pairs remain matched.
 It's not uncommon to find examples of shrubs growing on either side of a house entrance where the homeowner's intention was obviously to achieve symmetry.
 Unfortunately, one shrub in the pair was allowed to get bigger than the other, thus foiling the homeowner's plan.Continue to 5 of 10 below.

 05 of 10

-There's a place for ornaments in your landscaping, but avoid overwhelming your yard with too many tchotchkes.
-A tipping point is eventually reached, after which point these decorations detract from, rather enhancing your landscape.
-A smarter way to employ ornamentation is to use it sparingly, which will succeed in attracting attention to it.
+There's a place for garden ornaments in your landscape, but avoid overwhelming your yard with too many.
+A tipping point is eventually reached, after which point the ornaments detract from, rather than enhance your landscape.
+A smarter way to use garden ornamentation is to use it sparingly, which will succeed in attracting attention to it.

 06 of 10

-If your answer is "for myself," that effectively ends the discussion, since what constitutes a good ornament is ultimately subjective.
-But if you're landscaping for real estate value or to impress the neighbors or your in-laws, you'll have to take into account how others may feel about your choice of decorations.
+If your answer is "for myself," that effectively ends the discussion, because what constitutes a garden ornament is ultimately subjective.
+But if you're landscaping for real estate value or to impress the neighbors or your in-laws, you'll have to take into account how others feel about your choice of decoration.

-Take tire planters, for example; some of you may love these, as they certainly say "country"―which is not at all a bad thing―but they do not say "upscale country."
+Consider tire planters, for example; some of you might love them, as they certainly say "country"―which is not at all a bad thing―but they do not say "upscale country."
 If you live in suburbia and care about the impression you're creating, carve out a spot in the backyard for your tire planter.
-It doesn't belong in your front-yard design, whether it be at the entrance of your driveway landscaping or as part of your mailbox planting.
-Moreover, if you're trying to sell your home, we don't recommend using tire planters in the front yard, or back.
+It doesn't belong in your front-yard design, whether it be located at the entrance of your driveway or as part of your mailbox planting.
+And if you're trying to sell your home, we don't recommend using tire planters in the front yard or back yard.

 07 of 10